4 Simple Rules for Better Scientific Pictures and Figures

-Figures and images are an integral part of academic publishing.
+Scientific figures and images are an integral part of academic publishing.
 Several journal websites present thumbnails of figures alongside the abstract for all their publications.
 Consequently, figures and images start making an impression right from the point when readers begin their preliminary search!
-Several studies and scientific discourses have confirmed that figures and images play a critical role in improving manuscript quality.
+Several studies and scientific discourses have confirmed that scientific figures and images play a critical role in improving manuscript quality.
 Rather than going through a tedious verbose account, readers often prefer looking at figures and images.

 Importance of Publishing Excellent Figures

-High-quality figures and images convey data and information in a cohesive and reader-friendly manner.
+High-quality scientific figures and pictures convey data and information in a cohesive and reader-friendly manner.
 They help in presenting complex relationships, patterns and trends in a clear and concise manner.
 Therefore, it is paramount that authors publish figures that readers can interpret clearly and quickly.
 Images having poor quality, low resolution, and inconsistent in style can reduce the overall impact of a reader’s experience.

-Four Simple Rules to Acquire High-quality Figures
+Four Simple Rules to Acquire High-quality Scientific Figures

 Rule #1: Ascertain the Message You Wish to Convey